aknight9255/BudgApp.Angular/README.md

 We would also like to be able to set income or bills as recurring so you won’t have to enter them every month just update when needed.

+# Angular

+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.1.2.

 ## Development server